 Seton Hall University administers a placement test in English to all first-year and transfer students who have not taken college-level introductory English courses.
 This test measures a student's reading and writing skills.
-The Department of Mathematics and Computer Science uses SAT scores in math to determine math placements.
-When needed, the department will administer a math placement test which measures a student's ability to perform elementary computations and solve algebraic equations.
-Students who are considering a major in the sciences also will be tested on trigonometric and logarithmic operations.
+The Department of Mathematics and Computer Science places students in the appropriate mathematics course based upon the placement test result and the mathematics SAT score.

 Placement tests in foreign languages are given to students who plan to enroll in a foreign language to which they have had some prior exposure.
 Placement tests are given at the beginning of the Fall and Spring semesters.
 There is no fee for taking the tests.
 It is recommended that students prepare well before taking any of the placement tests.
-Satisfactory scores on the English placement test and the math SAT examination are prerequisites to the college-level sequence of courses in English, mathematics and science.
+Satisfactory scores on the English placement test and the mathematics assessments are prerequisites to the college-level sequence of courses in English, mathematics and science.

-Students who do not perform satisfactorily on these test will be required to take developmental coursework.
+Students who do not perform satisfactorily on these tests will be required to take developmental coursework.
 In English, one of the following courses or workshops may be required: ENGL 0150, ENGL 0160, ENGL 0180.
 In mathematics, MATH 0012 may be required.
 Final grades for these courses are recorded as satisfactory pass (SP) or required to repeat (RR).
 Students must maintain a "C" average in these courses and may have to pass a post-test form of the placement test to earn a grade of SP.
 Institutional credit is granted for these courses.
 Institutional credit counts toward determining class standing (freshman, sophomore, junior, senior), but does not count toward credit required for graduation.
-Students who are required to complete developmental courses must do so in the first semester of enrollment.
+Students who are required to complete developmental courses must do so in the first semester of enrollment